Oneo64/The-Mirk-of-Agmundr/Writing/FirstDraft/Chapter2.md

 # Chapter 2: The Völva
 <!-- SCENARIO 1: Meal !-->
 A pot sat upon the hearth as it boiled softly.
 Ljörn stared at it, waiting for a meal to be made.
 There was a ghostly sound from the wind blowing past the windows.
-That's where he didn't sit under, or else the cold would have worsened his wet clothing.
+He avoided sitting near the windows, as the cold would have worsened his already wet clothing.
 But now with his scabbard by his side, he felt more at ease.
 As long as he had some protection beside him (his seax wasn’t quite enough), he wouldn’t feel anxious.

 Alfrir was beside Ljörn.
 He always sat like that when he wasn't wistful.
 He kept glancing at the group of well-dressed men, as if he were thinking to talk about them.
 "See them?"
 Alfrir started, whispering.
 He nodded in their direction.